ros2/design/articles/ros2_threat_model.md

 1. Determine the robot evaluation scenario.
 This will include:
    * System description and specifications
    * Data assets
-2. Dfine the robot environment:
+2. Define the robot environment:
    * External actors
    * Entry points
    * Use cases